Last updated Mar. 5, 2023 by Peter Jakes

 Mint (M): The record looks like it has just been taken off the store shelf.
 It is shiny, clean, and without any blemishes.
 Even the labels are generally in mint condition—clean and crisp without any writing on them or tears in the paper.

-Near Mint (NM): There may be some very minor signs of wear on the record, but they should be so slight that they will only be noticed upon close inspection.
-For example, there could be a few barely noticeable scuffs or fingerprints on the vinyl surface.
+Near Mint (NM): There may be some minor signs of wear on the record, but they should be so slight that they will only be noticed upon close inspection.
+For example, there could be barely noticeable scuffs or fingerprints on the vinyl surface.

 Very Good Plus (VG+): This is where most vintage records fall when they come into stores to sell or trade.
 The record will have been handled several times over the years but will not have been abused or stored improperly so that it suffers from serious deterioration issues like

 Several companies offer services to help you sell your vinyl records online.
 Here are the most popular:

 - eBay and Amazon are two big marketplaces where you can list your records for sale.
 Both sites have a large user base, but Amazon tends to have more buyers than eBay.
 If you’re looking for an easy way to get rid of some old albums, these are good choices.

 - Discogs is a specialized database that focuses on record collecting.
 It’s more expensive than eBay or Amazon (usually around 10% commission) but has a much smaller audience, so there’s less competition from other sellers listing similar products at lower prices.
 You’ll need to create an account before posting anything here; again, we recommend using our guide above to get started with this method!

 - Recordmecca is similar in some ways to Discogs—it charges higher fees per item listed than its competitors’ fees, too—but Recordmecca also offers its own “Top 20” rankings system based on sales volume each month, which could help bring more attention.